-- Review an outline of the DRAFT Climate Action Plan (.pdf)
+- Read the Climate Action Plan (.pdf)

 WHAT IS A CLIMATE ACTION PLAN?

 A Climate Action Plan provides evidenced-based measures to reduce greenhouse gas emissions and preventative measures to address the negative outcomes of climate change.
 The plan will demonstrate how the City will adapt and improve its resilience to climate hazards that impact the city today as well as risks that may increase in the coming years.

 To comply with the Paris Agreement, the plan will follow science-based criteria that will cap the temperature increase associated with climate change to 1.5 degrees Celsius.
 Scientists believe that preventing global temperatures from rising more than 1.5 degrees Celsius will avert the worst consequences of climate change.
 This plan will create ambitious targets to reduce greenhouse gas emissions and establish a pathway to meet the Paris Agreement goal of becoming carbon neutral by 2050.

 After three 500-year floods in as many years culminating with the largest rain event in North American history, climate change is an unprecedented challenge for Houston.
 Sustainability and resiliency go hand-in-hand and this plan is essential to the health and economic vitality of Houston’s future.
 The time for bold action is now.